Simplification Strategies for the Qutrit ZX-Calculus: Case Studies

 \subsection{Graph Colouring}

 Finally, let us briefly look at the \emph{graph colouring problem}.
 A \emph{$d$-colouring} of a graph $G$ is an assignment of colours $\{1, ..., d\}$ to the vertices of $G$ so that no neighbouring vertices have the same colour.
-Given a graph $G$ and an integer $d$, we wish to \emph{count} the number of such $d$-colourings.
-Again, this problem can be interpreted as the zero-temperature partition function of an antiferromagnetic Potts model (there is an energy cost for adjacent spins to be in the same state).
+Given a graph $G$ and an integer $d$, we wish to count the number of such $d$-colourings.
+Again, this problem can be interpreted as the zero-temperature partition function of an antiferromagnetic $d$-state Potts model \cite{ChromaticPotts}.
 Through the lens of our graphical exposition we see that counting problems and computing partition functions are essentially the same problem, since both can be straightforwardly encoded as closed tensor networks.

 Given a graph $G$, the graph colouring problem can be encoded as a ZX-diagram as follows.
-Every vertex of the graph is mapped to a $d$-dimensional phaseless (green) $Z$-spider.
-Every edge is mapped to a wire connecting the spiders which goes through an $X$-box.
+Every vertex of the graph is mapped to a $d$-dimensional phaseless (green) $Z$-spider which copies spin states so that they can enter into the $X$-boxes, each of which in turn enforces that spin states entering it are not the same.

-The $X$-boxes have the following concrete interpretation (as special case of the $\pm$-boxes, where $t=0$):
+The $X$-boxes have the following concrete interpretation as $d \times d$ matrices, and for $d=2$ they are just the Pauli X:

-Counting k-colourings for $k\geq 3$ is a canonical \#P-complete problem, while for $k=0,1,2$ the problem is in P \cite{jaeger_vertigan_welsh_1990}.
-And indeed, for $d=2$ the $X$-matrix is just the Pauli X, and so the problem reduces to simplifying a stabilizer diagram, which can be done efficiently.
-However, for $d=3$ the $X$-matrix cannot be expressed as a stabilizer qutrit diagram.
+Counting k-colourings for $k\geq 3$ is a canonical \#P-complete problem.
+For $k=0,1,2$ the problem is in P \cite{jaeger_vertigan_welsh_1990}.
+For $k=2$ this is witnessed by the fact that the problem reduces to simplifying a qubit stabilizer diagram, which can be done efficiently.
+However, for $d=3$ the $X$-matrix cannot be expressed as a stabilizer qutrit diagram; we prove this using our qutrit elimination theorems in Appendix \ref{prop:X_box_not_stab}.

-Thus it is not expected that there exists an efficient simplification strategy for the corresponding qutrit ZX-diagram.
 This is consistent with the fact that counting 3-colourings is \#P-complete.